Damian526/blog/README.md

 🗄️ Powered by Prisma ORM with PostgreSQL.
 🧩 Models for User and Post with relational mappings.
 🔐 Secure backend implementation for CRUD operations.
+### Testing (Jest)
+✅ Unit and integration testing using Jest.
+📌 Basic test coverage for authentication, blog posts, and comment system.